quevivasbien/henrylang/README.md

 ```
 will run the script `script.hl` by compiling it to WASM, then executing the compiled web assembly using the Wasmer runtime.

 At this point, most of the current language features are implemented for the WASM compiler.
-The following features are still in-progress:
+The following is an overview of which features from the bytecode-compiled version of `henrylang` have been implemented, and which are still in-progress:

+#### Finished

+* Arithmetic
+* Variables
+* Basic functions
+* UTF-8 Strings
+* Arrays
+* User-defined types
+* Iterators (ranges, mapping, filtering, reduction)
-* Capturing functions
+* Capturing functions (closures)

+#### To-do

 * Recursion
 * Some built-in functions
 * Garbage collection

 ## Usage examples